acejordin/SecretSanta/README.md

 What if they have a kid too?
 They shouldn't get him either.

-Or what if another 2 in the group are on the outs and you don't want to risk one getting the other a box of coal?
+Or what if another 2 in the group are on the outs and you don't want to risk one getting the other a box of coal again?

 Yeesh, this is getting complicated...